-Learn to apply behavioral sciences to management issues through integration of conceptual and experiential approaches to self-awareness, perception, communication, motivation, productivity, group behavior processes, leadership, organizational change, diversity, ethical issues, career planning, and the management of personal and organizational stress.
+Learn to apply behavioral sciences to management issues through integration of conceptual and experiential approaches.
+Topics include self-awareness, perception, communication, motivation, productivity, group behavior processes, leadership, organizational change, diversity, ethical issues, career planning, and the management of personal and organizational stress.

-You will explore key issues and challenges facing compensation managers as they strive to attract, motivate, retain, develop, and engage high-performance talent in today’s global economy.
-This course will also provide an overview of statutory and voluntary benefits, health and welfare benefits, ERISA, and elements of administration.
+Explore key issues and challenges compensation managers face as they strive to attract, motivate, retain, develop, and engage high-performance talent in today’s global economy.
+You will examine statutory and voluntary benefits, health and welfare benefits, ERISA, and elements of administration.

 Leadership and Ethics

-This course will provide a foundation for the art of value clarification and responsible leadership within organizations and society.
-By experiencing and working through scenarios and case studies, you will isolate the ethical issues, both pro and con, and propose viable alternatives consistent with ethical and moral values.
+Learn the art of value clarification and responsible leadership within organizations and society at large.
+Experience and work through real-world scenarios and case studies, to isolate the ethical issues, both pro and con, and propose viable alternatives consistent with ethical and moral values.

 Digital Platforms for Human Resources Processes and Information Management

-In this course, you will be introduced to contemporary digital technologies to support the various processes along the HR value chain and how these individual technologies must integrate into a coherent digital platform.
-You will learn how to conceptualize the information needs for the HR function and how to capture, analyze, and interpret data to satisfy those needs.
+Study how contemporary digital technologies support the various processes along the HR value chain and how these individual technologies must integrate into a coherent digital platform.
+Learn how to conceptualize information needed for the HR function and how to capture, analyze, and interpret data to satisfy those needs.

 Business Negotiation and the Resolution of Conflict

-This course addresses the dynamics of conflict, including techniques for its avoidance as well as alternative avenues of resolution should it occur.
-Students will learn useful mediation, negotiation, and conflict-avoidance techniques and will apply what they learn during practical exercises.
+Survey the dynamics of conflict, including techniques for its avoidance as well as alternative avenues of resolution should it occur.
+Learn useful mediation, negotiation, and conflict-avoidance techniques, and apply what you learn during practical exercises.

 Advanced Principles of Organizations and Leadership

-This course examines the interactions among human resources, technologies, organization design, external forces, and management practices from a macro organization perspective.
-Study concentrates on organizations as systems and managerial, technical, structural, and cultural subsystems as they relate to the broader environment.
-The course also examines the concepts of system design, work design, and management theory.
+Examine the interaction among human resources, technologies, organization design, external forces, and management practices from a macro-organization perspective.
+Focus on organizations as systems and managerial, technical, structural, and cultural subsystems as they relate to the broader environment.
+Explore the concepts of system design, work design, and management theory.

 Managerial Creativity and Innovation for Leadership

-This course focuses on creative imagination and invention and the productive and innovative results of such processes.
-Students will hone their problem-solving and leadership skills by integrating a dozen linear methods with a dozen nonlinear, imaginative tools.
+Delve into creative imagination and invention, and the productive and innovative results of such processes.
+Hone your problem-solving and leadership skills by integrating a dozen linear methods with a dozen nonlinear, imaginative tools.